Javernaut/WhatTheCodec/README.md

 The codebase has a native part that glues FFmpeg libs to JVM part.

 FFmpeg accepts 2 types of input: File paths and File Descriptors. **File paths** are better and allow the FFmpeg to use all the functionality it has. **File Descriptors** can be passed to FFmpeg via pipe protocol, but it has certain [problems](https://ffmpeg.org/ffmpeg-protocols.html#pipe) like inability to seek backward.
-That is why the number of frames shown when pipe protocol is used is limited to 4 only.
-File protocol doesn't have this problem.
+That is why the number of frames shown is limited to 4 only.
+Though the File protocol doesn't have this problem.

 App uses ACTION_GET_CONTENT to pick video/* files.
 So it can accept files from many different apps.
 The app ignores Storage Access Framework as many of standard and 3rd party apps do.
 Also app can handle ACTION_VIEW, when a video file is opened from another app.